NotAShelf/shitlist/README.md

 - A language so loose it's basically coding with wet spaghetti.
 - Callbacks, promises, async/await—pick your poison, they all suck to debug anyway.
 - NPM pulls in half the internet for a "hello world"—enjoy your 10,000 dependencies.
 - Type safety?
 Optional, because who doesn't love runtime errors crashing prod at 3 a.m.?
 - Browser quirks mean your code works until some ancient version of Edge says "nah, I'd break"
 - Frameworks churn faster than a reality TV cast—learn React today!
 It'll be obsolete tomorrow.
 - This behaves like a drunk toddler, changing meaning depending on where you stand.
 - "Use strict" to fix the mess?
 Too little, too late, buddy.
 - Hoisting and scoping rules feel like they were designed s a personal "fuck you."

 ## CSS

 - A styling system so brittle it's like building a house of cards in a windstorm.
 - Specificity wars—good luck figuring out why your `!important` still got ignored.
 - Flexbox and Grid are neat until you realize every browser interprets "center" differently.
 - Media queries turn into a spaghetti tangle just to make a button not look like garbage on mobile.
 - Naming classes is a Sisyphean nightmare—BEM, SMACSS, or just give up and cry.
 - Preprocessors like Sass promise help but drag you into nesting hell and bloated outputs.
 - "Cascading" sounds cool until your inherited styles ruin everything three divs down.
 - Tailwind's "fix" is just inline styling with extra steps and a cult following.
 - Responsive design?
 More like "redesign every breakpoint because nothing works."
 - ["Cascading Shitstorm"](https://canary.discord.com/channels/568306982717751326/568306982717751328/1346281745233875148)

 ## Flatpak

 - Solves a genuine problem, but ends up bloating your disk.
 - Why do I have six different copies of the GNOME runtime installed?
 I use KDE...
 - If devs don't keep up with dependencies, then every time you update you get 50 warnings about outdated packaged using outdated dependencies.
 Maybe tell the dev that first?
 - At least it's not Snap.

+## React

+- Component reusability's a joke when prop drilling turns code into Swiss cheese.
+- "Everything's a component" sounds cute until your codebase's a nested nightmare.
+- State management?
+Redux, Context, Zustand, MobX, ...
+Pick your poison and hope it kills you
+- Virtual DOM was revolutionary until it wasn't.
+Now it's just overhead other frameworks laugh at.
+- Hooks promised cleaner code but delivered spaghetti `useEffect` dependencies from hell.
+- Re-renders like it's getting paid per pixel refresh.
+Better pray your laptop fan works.
+- Error boundaries catch shit about as well as a colander holds water.
+- Class components, functional components, HOCs.
+Three paradigms fighting in a trench coat.
+- JSX mixes HTML and JS like a cocktail nobody ordered but everyone's forced to drink.
+- Documentation reads like it was written by someone allergic to examples.
+- Lifecycle methods are a sick game of "guess which one fires when."
+- "Just learn React" they said, forgetting to mention the 50 other libraries you'll need down the road _anyway_
+- Meta owns it, so enjoy that corporate dependency while it rewrites half the API yearly.

 ---